How to Evaluate Behavioral Models: Formalizing an Ideal Loss Function

 \subsection{Interpretability Axioms}

 } \shortver{\textbf{\textit{Interpretability axioms.}}} Our alignment axioms constrain how the loss may vary as the prediction varies.
 Our next axioms constrain how the loss may vary as the data varies.
 Such constraints are important for ensuring that loss represents an understandable measurement of a prediction's quality.

-One simple way that the data could be changed is simply by making the same observations in a different order.
-Since in our setup, each observation corresponds to an independent trial involving a distinct participant, we argue that the loss should be unaffected by such reordering. \begin{axiom}[Exchangeability (Ex)] For all datasets $y \in \Datasets(A)$, permutations $\pi \in \Pi(\{1, \ldots, n(y)\})$, and predictions $f \in \Delta(A)$, $\Obj(f, \pi(y)) = \Obj(f, y)$. \end{axiom} Exchangeability is a standard assumption in many statistical methods~\citep[e.g.,][]{Easton1989} and loss functions; as we will see later, none of the commonly used BGT losses described earlier violate it.
+Because it is possible to evaluate a model on multiple observations, one simple way that the data could be changed is simply by observing the same empirical distribution with a different set of observations.
+This could happen if an experimenter made the same observations in a different order, or collected twice as many observations.
+Since each observation is independent (e.g., representing an independent trial with a distinct participant), we argue that the loss should be unaffected by such changes to the data. \begin{axiom}[Empirical Distribution Sufficiency (EDS)] For all datasets $y, y' \in \Datasets(A)$ and predictions $f \in \Delta(A)$, $\bar p(y) = \bar p(y') \implies \Obj(f, y) = \Obj(f, y')$. \end{axiom} This implies a weaker axiom of \emph{exchangeability}---that permuting the observations does not affect the loss---which is a standard assumption in statistics~\citep[e.g.,][]{Easton1989}.

 What if the dataset varies in a more substantial way?
-For example, one might replicate an experiment with a second group of participants, resulting in a new set of observations for the same game.
-Alternatively, one might run slight variations to an experiment to assess their impact on the quality of a model \cite{Goeree2001}.
+For example, one might replicate an experiment with another group of participants, producing a new set of observations for the same setting, or run slight variations to an experiment to assess their impact on the quality of a model \citep{Goeree2001}.
 In both cases, it would be undesirable if the change in the data could cause the prediction to clearly decrease in quality, but be awarded a better loss.